jan-pfr/sem-group8/Use-Cases/Use-Case-1.md

-# USE CASE: 1 Produce a Report on the Population of Countries in the world, continent and region
+# USE CASE: 1 Produce a Report on the population of countries in the world, continent and region

 ## CHARACTERISTIC INFORMATION